CoderByBlood/whisper-cms/docs/design-decisions.md

 ### Decision: Use hard deletes with a full audit trail of who, when and what

-**Rationale:** PostgreSQL provides an automated way to create full audit of data changes so there is no need to take on the storage costs and performance hit for soft deletes
+**Rationale:** libSQL provides an automated way to create full audit of data changes so there is no need to take on the performance hit for soft deletes -
+Note: this is different from unpublishing content

 #### Alternatives Considered